 - For the caramelized onions: Melt the butter in a large saucepan over medium heat.
 Add the onions and stir just until evenly coated.
 Let the onions cook gently in a single layer for about 45-50 minutes, stirring every 10 minutes or so, until they turn brown, jammy, and sweet.
 In the last few minutes of cooking, stir together the balsamic vinegar and 2 tablespoons water and drizzle over the onions.
 Stir to combine, then remove from heat and set aside.

 - For the mushrooms: While the onions are caramelizing, preheat the oven to 450 degrees.
 Stir together the water and salt until dissolved.
-Add the mushrooms and let sit for 10 minutes to quickly brine them.
+Add the sliced mushrooms and let sit for 10 minutes to quickly brine them.
 Drain and pat dry, then spread evenly on a large rimmed baking sheet.
 Drizzle the olive oil over the mushrooms, then toss until evenly coated.
 Sprinkle the oregano or thyme over the mushrooms.
 Bake at 450 for 20-30 minutes, or until mushrooms significantly shrink and turn a darker brown.
 Meanwhile, melt the butter and garlic together.
 Add the garlic butter to the mushrooms and return to the oven for another 10 minutes, until mushrooms are dark brown and fragrant.
 Set aside.

 - To assemble: Spread each slice of toast with about a tablespoon of ricotta, followed by a few slices of avocado.
 Top with caramelized onions, mushrooms, pickled jalapeno, and a healthy drizzle of the garlic chili olive oil.
 Finish with a generous sprinkling of sea salt and ground black pepper, and fresh herbs if desired.
 Enjoy!